- The number of daily searches performed on a mobile device outpaces desktop searches.

 - Webmasters can learn how mobile-friendly their site is by using Google’s Search Console and Developer Tools.

-This shift should come as no surprise to many digital marketers since Google has been hinting at the possibility of a mobile-focused algorithm for some time.
+This shift should come as no surprise to many digital marketers since Google hinted at the possibility of a mobile-focused algorithm several times in the past.
 In 2015, the search giant announced that mobile daily searches had finally outpaced desktop.
-Additionally, a recent comScore report showed that digital growth is coming from mobile users, and, while many are considered multi-platform users, desktop is clearly a “secondary touch point” for most.
+Additionally, a comScore report showed that mobile users drive most of the digital growth and desktop is clearly a “secondary touch point.”